 The Central Business District surrounding the proposed development has an existing job to housing imbalance.
 Typically, to be balanced an area should have 1.5 jobs per household (JPH).
-This employment center has one of the severest jobs to housing imbalance in the metro region.
-This proposed development helps to rectify some of this imbalance by providing opportunities for individuals to live and work in close proximity to one another.
+The impact of this proposed development on the jobs to housing imbalance will be evaluated during the review.